Governors

 Contacting the Governing Body

-Ashdon Primary School’s Governing Body
+Ashdon Primary School’s Governing Body 2023-2024

 Our Instrument of Government (dated 06/01/2021) states that 9 positions are available on Ashdon School’s Governing Body plus a clerk.
 The positions are split as follows:

-2 x Parent governors (elected by parents)
+2 x Parent governors

-Mr Kevin Henry and Mr Corey Vost.
+Mr Kevin Henry

-1 x Local authority governor (appointed by the LA)
+1 x Local Authority governor

-Mr Charlie Saville and Mr Peter Wiles.
+Mr Charlie Saville

-2 x Staff governors, including the Headteacher.
+2 x Staff governors (including the Headteacher)

-Ms Marne Reynecke (by virtue of office) and Sam Dowding.
+Mrs Marne Reynecke-Raybould (by virtue of office)

 Individual governor responsibilities